-Over the last 10 years I have been employed full time in 6 different companies.
+Over the last ten years, I have been employed full time in 6 different companies.
 Is that a lot of jobs for one decade?
-I’m not sure, I suppose it depends on a lot of factors.
+I’m not sure, and I suppose it depends on a lot of factors.
 I don’t think I have a vastly different career history to other people who work in London, because it is such a fluid market.

-But I have left a job because it was completely mis-sold (having stuck it out for a year) and another I left because the opportunity to move to Barcelona came along both of which are slightly unusual.
-Anyway, my point is that I know quite a bit about getting a new job and I’m going to share some of my knowledge with you in this post.
+But I have left a job because it was wholly mis-sold (having stuck it out for a year) and another I left because the opportunity to move to Barcelona came along both of which are slightly unusual.
+Anyway, if you want to find a new Assistant job, I know quite a bit about getting a new job, and I’m going to share some of my knowledge with you in this post.

 Tailor your covering letter and CV